eukarya-inc/plateau-2023-uc01-satellite-analytics/README.md

 Output: 2Dtile of flood surface dem, 2Dtile of flood depth

 Uploads data to Re:Earth CMS.
+Please use s5_SelectedFileUpload.ipynb if you simply want to upload files without generating 2D tiles at this file.
 - **Required Procedures**: Connection to Google Drive, Authentication with Re:Earth CMS.

 #### plateau_floodsar_lib.py